-We also conduct causal interventions of attention heads on the VLM model to further validate our previous hypothesis.
+We also conduct causal interventions on the VLM's attention heads to further validate our hypothesis above.

-\boldstart{Operational definition.} We identify attention heads as aggregate following this standard (We do not define gather head): An attention head is classified as an aggregate head if at least a certain threshold (70\% or 90\% in our experiment settings) of its total image patch to end saliency flows from the patches inside bounding box to the token immediately preceding the corresponding linguistic token.
+\boldstart{Operational definition.} We define an attention head as an aggregate head if at least a certain portion (70\% or 90\% in our experiments) of its total image-to-text saliency flows from patches within the bounding box to the token immediately preceding the corresponding linguistic token.

-\boldstart{Causal intervention methods.} In each context, we apply causal interventions to the identified head types and their corresponding controls in the language backbone of the model.
-Similar to section 5.3, interventions are implemented by zeroing out a head’s outputs.
-For the control, we mask an equal number of randomly selected heads in each layer, ensuring they do not overlap with the identified gather or aggregate heads.
+\boldstart{Causal intervention methods.} Similarly to Section~\ref{sec:causal-intervention}, we apply causal interventions to the identified aggregate heads and their corresponding controls, by zeroing out their outputs.
+For the control, we mask an equal number of randomly selected heads in each layer, ensuring they do not overlap with the identified aggregate heads.

-~\boldstart{Results and discussions.} As training progresses, the number of aggregate heads increases first and then becomes steady (Figure~\ref{fig:vlm-interp}), suggesting that these mechanisms emerge over the course of learning.
-Causal interventions reveal that zeroing out aggregate heads consistently produces significantly higher surprisal rises compared to controls.
-The average layer also align with the saliency heatmap, also shown in Figure~\ref{fig:vlm-interp}.
+\boldstart{Results and discussions.} As training progresses, the number of aggregate heads increases first and then becomes steady (Figure~\ref{fig:vlm-interp}, top), suggesting that these mechanisms emerge over the course of learning.
+Zeroing out aggregate heads consistently produces significantly higher surprisal compared to the controls.
+The average layer depth of these heads also aligns well with the saliency heatmap (Figure~\ref{fig:vlm-interp}, bottom).